 However, there is another college that you have come across a few times, and it is not as good.
 You may end up choosing the secondary school because it might give you a feeling of safety despite it not being good enough.

 If a person is a stranger, even if there is daily exposure to them in some of the other manner can lead to a developed sense of familiarity with them yet if you have never met them personally.
-It creates a sense of trust and even a potential bond in some cases.
+The mere-exposure effect creates a sense of trust and even a potential bond in some cases.

 In conclusion, as far as the familiarity principle or the mere exposure effect goes, the exposure of people subliminally has a more significant impact on them.
 They end up liking something, such as a picture or a word, in a much more profound manner.

-Mere exposure effect can also help someone become an influential person.
+The mere-exposure effect can also help someone become an influential person.
 It is surprising how much simply just being around people can do for that.
-If you are looking to become more social or to have some influence in your social groups, you can probably make use of the mere exposure effect, and thus, the familiarity principle.
+If you are looking to become more social or to have some influence in your social groups, you can probably make use of the effect, and thus, the familiarity principle.

 How important do you find the Mere Exposure Effect in advertising and business management?